 Guide tones are the essential notes of any chord, in most cases the 3rd and 7th.

-These two notes may be small shapes, but they can sound any chord progression when applied to a Jazz Standard.
+These two notes may be small shapes, but they sound any chord progression when applied to a standard.

-Though they’re important shapes, there’s no root, making them tough to learn when first working guide tones in your studies.
+Though they’re important shapes there’s no root, making them tough to learn when first working guide tones.

 Here’s an example of guide tones over the first phrase to Stella by Starlight, one position on the 4th and 3rd strings.

-Without having a root in the chord, you’ll have to know the 3rd and 7th for the underlying changes.
+Without having a root, you need to know the 3rd and 7th for the underlying changes.

-But, with time, you’ll be able to see and play guide tones over any Jazz Standard on multiple string sets.
+But, with time, you can see and play guide tones over any standard on multiple string sets.

 Learn Jazz Standards – Improvising

-“If I know all my scales and arpeggios then I’ll be able to solo over any Jazz Standard.”
+“If I know every scale and arpeggio I’ll be able to solo over any jazz standard.”

-Improvisation is a learned skill, and so practicing soloing will make you a better soloist.
+Improvisation is a learned skill, and practicing soloing makes you a better soloist.

-Working scales and arpeggios on your instrument is great for learning the instrument.
+Working scales and arpeggios on your instrument is great for learning the fretboard.

-But, unless you apply those devices to tunes in your studies ahead of time, you’ll never be able to convincingly solo over tunes in a jam situation.
+But, unless you apply those devices to tunes ahead of time, you’ll never be able to convincingly solo over tunes in a jam situation.

-To help you build your soloing chops, and build your ability to outline chord changes, here are a number of important exercises to work on in the practice room.
+To help you build your soloing chops, and your ability to outline chord changes, here are important exercises to work in the practice room.

-The first device to work on when practicing improvisation over Jazz Standards are arpeggios.
+The first device to work on when practicing improvisation over jazz standards is arpeggios.

 Because they’re built from chord tones, arpeggios are the most direct way to outline any chord progression in your solos.

-Start by playing through each without any time, then with a metronome, and finally a backing rack over a Standard.
+Start by playing through each without any time, then with a metronome, and finally a backing track.